Rimann91/hw4/README.md

 This README will be for keeping track of project goals and progress for the developers rather than for assisting potential users.

+## Game Play instructions

+**objective**

+Don't let the ball hit the floor!, you only get five lives.

+- *MOVEMENT:* use LEFT and RIGHT arrow keys to move paddle

+- *BALL DIRECTION:* the ball direction can be changed by hitting it with the paddle while the paddle is in motion

+- *PAUSE GAME:* you can pause the game by pressing (p).
+Press (c) to continue

 ## Current Functionality and Future plans

 **Current**